RonnieLutalo/Nsimbi-Manager-Backend-Services/README.md

 ## Expense Tracker

 ### Overview
-Software system aimed at helping users to keep track of their expenses easily.
+Software solution aimed at helping users to keep track of their expenses easily.

 #### Technologies 🚀
 - ASP.NET Core 6 for API and Class Libraries